bdurand/secret_keys/README.md

 secrets.encrypted_hash
 ```

 Note that since the hash must be serialized to JSON, only JSON compatible keys and values (string, number, boolean, null, array, hash) can be used.
 The same holds for YAML.
+All keys must be strings.

 **Only string values are encrypted**.
 The encryption is recursive, so all strings in an array or hash in the encrypted keys will be encrypted.
 See the example below.